nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 - It is possible to update operators for a token owner that does not hold any token balances yet.

-- If one of the specified `token_id`s is not defined within the FA2 contract, the entrypoint MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.

 - Operator relation is not transitive.
 If C is an operator of B and if B is an operator of A, C cannot transfer tokens that are owned by A, on behalf of B.